 - The 5 best razors for sensitive skin 2018

-- How to get a close shave without irritation in 6 steps (A simple, illustrated guide)
+- How to get a close shave without irritation (A simple, 6-step illustrated guide)

 - The inside story: How we chose the best razors for sensitive skin